Welcome to my non-biased review of the online marketing university that is “Wealthy Affiliate”.

 Overall rating: 9 out of 10 (Only nature is perfect), naturally.

 The Good, The Bad and the Ugly

-Wealthy Affiliate is an online platform, bringing together like-minded individuals and providing them with all the tools and resources to facilitate their journey to success.
+Wealthy Affiliate is an online platform, bringing together like-minded individuals and providing them with all the tools and resources to hasten their journey to success.

 The method of teaching at Wealthy Affiliate is step by step (paint by numbers).
-So if you follow the training with gusto, and do not deviate until you’re up and running, success is imminent ( and that’s when we can use our creative juices).
+So if you follow the training, and do not deviate until you’re up and running, success is imminent ( and that’s when the creative juices come into play)

 BTW: Never think you can start a business that has been set up for you and is turnkey, ready to churn out thousands of $ per day, for little or no money down and has the backing of 100% money back, NO RISK guarantee! those phrases and slogans are usually a big red light for “SCAM”.
 And there are plenty out there.
 So be aware.
 Or as the Latin term states, “Caveat emptor”